Softy107/The-Vermilion-Grand-Piano/README.md

 Then, find the release you want, and click the soundfont files in the assets bellow.
 ![image](https://github.com/Softy107/The-Indigo-Upright-Piano/assets/103595729/a92492f5-5610-4a9c-8cb6-b34fd1394fad)

-To download the samples, click the samples file in the release.
+To download the samples, click the Source Code file in the release.

 ![image](https://github.com/Softy107/The-Indigo-Upright-Piano/assets/103595729/a2bfd7bf-7433-4cdf-80ac-8badf5ba8aee)